 Predictors of hospitalisation costs of joint replacement were estimated using a generalised linear model (GLM).
 After reviewing the literature, we examined the following predictors of costs in the year of the joint replacement: age; gender; EQ5D-3L/Oxford Hip/Knee score before surgery and change at 6 months; complications and revision up to 1 year after surgery; social deprivation index; Charlson co-morbidity score; BMI prior to surgery; type of joint replacement (unicondylar, total and patellofemoral for knee; resurfacing or total for hip); surgical variables; ASA grade before surgery; thrombolysis agents used (LWMH, none, aspirin and other), type of anaesthesia (general, epidural, spinal and nerve block), death, and year of surgery.

 We used t-test and Pearson Chi square test to evaluate the missingness for the potential predictors of costs (e.g. BMI, EQ5D/Oxford Hip/Knee scores before surgery and change at 6 months) in terms of age, gender, hospitalisation costs, length of stay, Charlson co-morbidity score and type of joint replacement.
-We also performed multiple imputation of the missing data using a chained model with 20 iterations regressed on complete variables to inform the prediction models (see Appendix 2 for more details).
+We also performed multiple imputation of the missing data using a chained model with 20 iterations regressed on complete variables to inform the prediction models (see Report Supplementary Material File 9 for more details).

 The choice of the GLM model family and link functions was informed by the modified Park test and the Box-Cox test, respectively.
 We applied stepwise backward selection (at p<0.05) per 300 bootstrap samples to identify variables that were consistently selected for at least 50% of the analyses and inform the final models.
 A two-tailed t-test with alpha=0.01 (to account for the large sample size) was used to determine whether each coefficient was statistically significantly different from zero, and their selection as predictors of costs was informed using Akaike’s information criterion, mean square error and likelihood test.
 All analyses were performed using STATA version 15 (StataCorp, College Station, TX).